Why does my body need carbohydrates?

 What are carbohydrates?

-Carbohydrates are an important source of energy for your body.
-Fats and protein also provide energy, but carbohydrates are the preferred type of energy source for your brain and nervous system.
-Your body also uses carbohydrates to fuel activity in your muscles and keep other organs working properly.
+Carbohydrates are your body’s main source of energy.
+While fats and protein also provide energy, carbohydrates are the preferred type of energy source.
+This is because they’re quickly turned into sugar (glucose).
+This glucose is essential for your brain and nervous system.
+Your body also uses glucose for exercise and other functions.

-Wholegrain, starchy carbohydrates are also an important source of other essential nutrients, including fibre.
+Wholegrain, starchy carbohydrates are also an important source of essential nutrients and fibre.

 What types of carbohydrates are there?